core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

     * For the group mode, the Common Context is extended with the following new parameters:

-         - Group Encryption Algorithm, used in encryption of group messages, see {{ssec-common-context-cs-enc-alg}}.
+         - Group Encryption Algorithm, used for encrypting and decrypting messages protected in group mode, see {{ssec-common-context-cs-enc-alg}}.

-         - Signature Algorithm, used in countersignatures, see {{ssec-common-context-cs-alg}}.
+         - Signature Algorithm, used for computing and verifying the countersignature of messages protected in group mode, see {{ssec-common-context-cs-alg}}.

-         - Signature Encryption Key, used in encryption of countersignatures, see {{ssec-common-context-group-enc-key}}.
+         - Signature Encryption Key, used for encrypting and decrypting the countersignature of messages protected in group mode, see {{ssec-common-context-group-enc-key}}.

-    *  For the pairwise mode, the Common Context is extended with a Pairwise Key Agreement Algorithm (see {{ssec-common-context-dh-alg}}) used for agreement of a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}).
+    *  For the pairwise mode, the Common Context is extended with a Pairwise Key Agreement Algorithm (see {{ssec-common-context-dh-alg}}) used for the agreement on a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}).

     * The Common Context is extended with the authentication credential of the Group Manager, see {{ssec-common-context-gm-pub-key}}.

 * One Sender Context, extended with the following new parameters:

-   * The endpoint's own private key used to sign messages in the group mode (see {{mess-processing}}), or for deriving pairwise keys in the pairwise mode (see {{sec-derivation-pairwise}}).
+   * The endpoint's own private key used to sign messages protected in group mode (see {{mess-processing}}), or for deriving pairwise keys used with the pairwise mode (see {{sec-derivation-pairwise}}).

    * The endpoint's own authentication credential containing its public key, see {{sec-pub-key-format}}.